jessstringham/7weeksofmaking/notes.md

 I had one more idea for the moon shapes that I wanted to do before wrapping up some project post about them.

 I tried adding text to the rotation!
 I ended up doing way too much math in nodes, though now I think I can just add it to constants.
 I also was trying to use feedback to do something when I probably could have just adjusted the transparency.

+# Part 2 (2022-07-12 to 2022-07-13)

+For a few days, I was hosting, so I didn't want to spend too long heads-down on a geometry problem.
+So I stuck a lot more with TOPs, that would give visual feedback.

+## Day 6 (2022-07-12)

+Today is the first day where I don't have much time!
+So let's do something quick.

+This one I ended up doing only in TOPs, of a circle with some noisy horizontal lines cut out of it.
+I'm also trying to add some gradients and noise.

+## Day 7 (2022-07-13)